kiegroup/optaplanner-website/community/droolsPlannerRenamed.md

 * OptaPlanner has graduated from the [Drools](http://www.jboss.org/drools) project to become a top-level [JBoss Community](http://www.jboss.org/) project.

+    * OptaPlanner is not a fork of Drools Planner.
+We simply renamed it.

     * OptaPlanner (the planning engine) joins its siblings Drools (the rule engine) and jBPM (the workflow engine) in the KIE group.

 * Our commitment to Drools hasn't changed.